 I look forward to working with you all again.

 (Glenn is a Chapter 47 member)

-The Unclaimed Veterans Ceremony is on Wednesday October 15, 2014, at Riverside National Cemetery at 9:00 am.
+The monthly Unclaimed Veterans Ceremony is on Wednesday November 19, 2014, at Riverside National Cemetery at 9:00 am.
 Will again be at Shelter "G" now that construction is done.
-PLEASE NOTE: The Freeway ramps are all open at this point.
-Below is a map to Shelter "G".
-Hope to see you there.
+Please come to honor these veterans

 Contact your Senator Today and Ask them to Support S.1602, the Toxic Exposure Research and Military Family Support Act of 2013.
 Senator Richard Blumenthal, (CT) has introduced S.1602, the Toxic Exposure Research and Military Family Support of 2013, VVA strongly supports this bill, which reflects positively on one of our foremost legislative goals.
 Not only would it help achieve a measure of justice for the innocent victims of the use of toxic substances in times of war, but it offers unlimited possibilities for scientific research into the effects of these toxic chemicals.
 VVA needs your help in gaining support for S.1602 by going to http://capwiz.com/vva/home and click on Take Action and send the prepared letter of support to your Senators.